Zedgers/Vhook-Spammer/README.md

 # Vhook_Spammer
-Vhook is a advanced Discord webhook spammer / deleter with embeds, open source, coded by vesper
+Vhook is a advanced Discord webhook spammer / deleter with embeds, open source, coded by somebody
 Discord: somebody#2380
 # How to install
 !
 If you dont want to install anything, just run the .exe !